Nikolaihoj1/rfq-tracker/DEPLOYMENT.md

-# Production Deployment Guide - Fresh Server
+# Local Service Deployment Guide - Linux Server

-Complete guide for deploying the RFQ Tracker on a fresh Linux server.
+Complete guide for deploying the RFQ Tracker as a local-only service on a Linux server (no reverse proxy).

 ---